Selling Data to an Agent with Endogenous Information: Model

-\item $\experiments$ is the set of experiments generated by $\noexp$ and $\experiment'$ through sequential learning, where $\noexp$ is the one that reveals no additional information with zero cost, and $\experiment'$ is an informative experiment that signals the state with fixed cost, i.e., there exists constant $c>0$ such that $\costagent(\experiment', \posterior) = c$ for all posterior $\posterior$.
-In this case, the agent can choose experiment $\experiment'$ as long as it is beneficial for her given her current belief $\posterior$, and in total the agent pays the cost $c$ multiplies the number of times the experiment $\experiment'$ is conducted.\footnote{In this case, the agent solves an optimal stopping problem for acquiring additional information.
-We can also have a continuous time version for acquiring information when the agent has access to signals following a Brownian motion \citep{georgiadis2020optimal} or a Poisson process \citep{zhong2017optimal}. } \end{itemize}
+\item $\experiments$ is the set of experiments generated by $\noexp$ and $\experiment'$ through sequential learning, where $\noexp$ is experiment that reveals no additional information with zero cost, and $\experiment'$ is an informative experiment that signals the state with fixed cost, i.e., there exists a constant $c>0$ such that $\costagent(\experiment', \posterior) = c$ for all posteriors $\posterior$.
+In this case, the agent can choose experiment $\experiment'$ as long as it is beneficial for her given her current belief $\posterior$, and in total the agent pays cost $c$ multiplied by the number of times that experiment $\experiment'$ is conducted \citep[e.g, ][]{wald1945sequential}. \end{itemize}

-Note that although the general results in our paper do not require any additional assumption on the valuation function, we will consider the following class of valuation functions in \Cref{sec:separable} to obtain more structure results on the optimal mechanism.
-Essentially, we will focus on the setting that the private type of the agent represents her value for acquiring additional information.
-In particular, the valuation function of the agent is separable. \begin{definition} The valuation $\V(\posterior,\type)$ is \emph{separable} if there exists a function $\val(\posterior)$ such that $\V(\posterior,\type) = \val(\posterior) \cdot \type$ for any posterior $\posterior$ and any type $\type$. \end{definition}
+Note that although the general results in our paper do not require any additional assumption on the valuation function, we will consider the following class of valuation functions in \Cref{sec:opt} to obtain more structural results on the optimal mechanism.
+Essentially, we will focus on the setting where the private type of the agent represents her value from acquiring additional information.
+In particular, the valuation function of the agent is linear. \begin{definition} The valuation $\V(\posterior,\type)$ is \emph{linear} if there exists a function $\val(\posterior)$ such that $\V(\posterior,\type) = \val(\posterior) \cdot \type$ for any posterior $\posterior$ and any type $\type$. \end{definition}

-Next we introduce two canonical settings that satisfy the separable assumption on the valuation function.
+Note that this linear valuation assumption does not trivialize the problem since the induced valuation function $\V(\posterior, \experiments, \type)$ is still not linear in type $\type$.
+Next, we introduce two canonical settings that satisfy the linear valuation assumption.